bkeevil/mqtt/README.md

 # mqtt

 MQTT Client/Server in FPC/Lazarus

 The goal of this project is to create a Lazarus/FPC component package that

-1. implements the MQTT protocol completely and accurately
+1. Implements the MQTT protocol completely and accurately
-2. that is not dependent on a specific networking component.
+2. Is not dependent on a specific networking component.
-3. has good documentation
+3. Has good documentation

 For the client and server demo applications I have been using the LNet components because that component seems to run well on both Windows and Linux.